20 Delicious Indian Cocktails to Make at Home

 - Aam Panna: This raw mango drink is tangy and sweet.
 Mix it with tequila or vodka, add some mint and lime, and you’ve got a gorgeous summer cocktail.

-- Falooda: A traditional dessert drink, falooda can become a fun cocktail by blending the ingredients with vodka or gin, making it a sweet and colorful treat.
+- Falooda: A traditional dessert drink, falooda can become a fun cocktail by blending the ingredients with vodka or gin, making it a sweet and colorful treat to enjoy after dinner.

-- Thandai: A traditional chilled drink made with milk, nuts, and spices, thandai can be turned into a cocktail by blending it with vodka or gin for a creamy, nutty experience.
+- Thandai: A traditional chilled drink made with milk, nuts, and spices, thandai can be turned into a cocktail by blending it with rum, spiced rum, vodka or gin for a creamy, nutty experience.

 - Kesar badam milk: This saffron and almond milk drink can become a delightful cocktail by blending it with bourbon or whiskey, enhancing its richness and yielding a very luxurious drink.